jessamynsmith/django-getting-started/README.md

     1. Click the "Create repository" button
     1. On the right-hand side, select the value in the HTTPS clone URL box and copy it

 1. Clone your project.
-Open Terminal, and do the following:
+On the command line, do the following:

     $ cd ~/Development

     $ git clone ```<VALUE_FROM_GITHUB>```  # Paste in the value you copied above

-1. In Terminal, go into the cloned project directory:
+1. On the command line, go into the cloned project directory:

     $ cd my_project